Collections

 - The

-time complexity is caused by the Btree structure and the need to traverse the tree and keep it balanced
+O(long(n))time complexity is caused by the Btree structure and the need to traverse the tree and keep it balanced

-Interface hierarchy
+Interface hierarchyโ

 - Elements which implement Comparable (said to have a natural order sort, like Strings and numbers) can be elements of a TreeSet